 At such locations, the blasting contractor(s) will furnish the necessary labor and equipment to employ best management practices required by regulatory agencies to protect the feature.
 Following any blasting activities, stream channels will be restored to near pre-construction contours, alignment, and conditions through post-construction restoration activities.
 Enbridge will monitor this crossing following construction as part of its Post Construction Monitoring Plan.

-Table 2 shows list of identified stream crossings along the preferred route that may require in-stream blasting.
-In-water blasting locations are subject to change based on on-site geotechnical investigation.
+Table 10.1 lists stream crossings along the preferred route that may require in-stream blasting.
+Instream blasting locations are subject to change based on on-site geotechnical investigation.

-Table 2: Potential In-Water Blasting Locations
+Table 10.1 - Potential In-Stream Blasting Locations